| Other San Antonio Area Roads

 the extra green time that would have been needed for the extra phase

 would have increased the congestion there.
+(The traffic volumes at the

-- They just had to add a second
+- They had just added a second

-through lane to handle the traffic from SH 151 to westbound ARP, but
+through lane to handle the traffic from SH 151 to westbound

 merging with ARP.
 How is this an improvement?